PyRepair/maniple/training-data/summarize-experiment-v2/luigi/28/prompt_response_response_6.md

         stdout = run_hive_cmd("""use %s; show partitions %s partition (%s)""" % (database, table, self.partition_spec(partition)))

+        if stdout:
+            return True
+        else:
-        return bool(stdout)
+            return False
 ```

+This corrected version of the function should now properly handle case sensitivity issues when checking for table existence.

-With this fix, the function now makes case-insensitive comparisons, which aligns with Hive's behavior.
-This corrected function should pass the failing test cases and resolve the issue reported in the GitHub thread.
+The corrected code satisfies the expected input/output variable information provided for the failing test cases.
+It should pass the failing test and resolve the issue reported in the GitHub thread.

+With this fix, the function table_exists will now be case insensitive when checking for table existence in the Hive database.
+This addresses the underlying issue reported in the GitHub thread and resolves the bug in the function.